Contents

 Too Much Light.

-Many standard-sized skylights cost $150 to $3,500.
+The majority of standard-sized skylights cost $150 to $3,500.
 The bigger the skylight, the greater the cost.
-If your roof opening doesn’t fit one of the below sizes, expect to pay at least 25% more for the unit than the next-closest requirement alternative on this list.
+If your roof opening doesn’t fit one of the listed below sizes, anticipate to pay a minimum of 25% more for the unit than the next-closest requirement option on this list.

 Size (Width by Height) Price.